-Fig. 1: Retinoblastoma pre-treatment.
+Fig. 1: Retinoblastoma.

 How common is retinoblastoma?

 The American Academy of Pediatrics policy statement on Red Reflex Examinations in Neonates, Infants, and Children recommends red reflex testing before discharge from the neonatal nursery and at all subsequent routine health supervision visits.
 The red reflex refers to the reflection of light off the retina as it passes through the pupil.
 It is the same red reflex that sometimes makes your pupils red in a standard photograph.
 An abnormal red reflex requires immediate referral to an ophthalmologist skilled in pediatric examinations, as whitening of the red reflex is the most common presentation for retinoblastoma (referred to as “leukocoria, see Figure 2)”.
 Some children with retinoblastoma present with strabismus (lazy eye).
 All children with strabismus should be evaluated through a dilated eye exam for retinoblastoma.
 Due to a strong inherited component, screening examinations are recommended for all siblings and offspring of those patients with a history of retinoblastoma (see below).

 Fig. 2: Retinoblastoma post-treatment.